SuleimanFarah/sunpy/Home:-Weekly-Community-Meetings-Archive.md

     * Dan R.: Respect PUNCH is mission-based
     * PUNCH: Open to relying on SunPy chatroom for the time-being, with specific questions to be redirected to PUNCH specific channel later (as suggested by Dan R.)
     * Stuart: Affiliated package application is currently being updated to remain relevant, all are welcome to open an issue there
-    * Matt: What happens to deprecated affiliated packages (Stuart: As long as it works we would keep it, despite it being outdated, unless there is serious issues with the exising package)
+    * Matt: What happens to deprecated affiliated packages (Stuart: As long as it works we would keep it, despite it being outdated, unless there is serious issues with the existing package)
     * Matt: Concerned for time to process the application (Laura clarified), worried might get stuck
     * Stuart: SunPy is very open to feedback from PUNCH
     * Matt: See SunPy as a potential "wrapper"
     * Stuart: Expected something that are missing from the transforms package originally written in Perl by Dan S.
     * Matt: Package architecture developed about 10 years ago, so may need reworking
     * Matt: Some mem tests have been conducted on the existing codebase as benchmarking
-    * Matt: Jacobian in there probably will not be rewritten as it is written (def: a matrix for storing 2nd order derivatives for the tranformation?)
+    * Matt: Jacobian in there probably will not be rewritten as it is written (def: a matrix for storing 2nd order derivatives for the transformation?)
     * Craig may be attending future SunPy meetings
     * Specific Python questions... (to be continued)
       * Superclass with a whole bunch of methods